Zhufan: Population

 According to China's 2010 census, the village had a population of 3,200.
 All the villagers are Han Chinese.

-Wang (王) is the most popular family name in the village.
-It covers two families: Sanhuaitang (三槐堂) and Yeyutang (夜雨堂).
+Wang is the most popular family name in the village.
+It covers two families: Sanhuaitang and Yeyutang.

 The family of Sanghuaitang declares that they came from Danglu, a little village near Huaguoshan of Lianyungang.
 Neither paper nor oral legend records when they arrived at this village, but it was much earlier than the family of Yeyutang.

 The family of Yeyutang came from Dengzhou of Shandong Province during Chongzhen (1628~1644 BCE; year's name of Emperor Sizong Zhu Youjian) in the Ming dynasty.
 The ancestor who came to the village was a fisherman.
 The family regards Xinzhuang, a village near Qingkou of Ganyu County, as their home place.

 However, the latest genealogy research shows that the two families are descended from a man named Wang Ying, who lived in the later period of Southern Song dynasty.
 Wang Ying's elder son became the ancestor of Yeyutang Family, and the junior was the ancestor of Sanhuaitang Family.

-Other families' names include Zhu (朱), Xu (徐), Xiang (相), Li (李), Yuan (袁), Liu (刘), Lǚ (吕), and Zhang (张); about 10% of families use them.
+Other families' names include Zhu, Xu, Xiang, Li, Yuan, Liu, Lǚ, and Zhang; about 10% of families use them.